• Tentang UGM

 From left to right: Agustinus Aryo Lukisworo, S.Sos., M.A., Dr. Dhyah Ayu Retno W., S.Sos, M.Si., Dr. phil.
 Vissia Ita Yulianto, and Satria Adya Firhansyah, S.I.P.

-The signing of the Memorandum of Understanding (MoU) for journal collaboration between the organizing committee of the Conference on Media, Communication, and Sociology (COMICOS) 2026, Faculty of Social and Political Sciences, Atma Jaya Yogyakarta University, and IKAT: The Indonesian Journal of Southeast Asian Studies took place on July 18, 2025, at the Center for Southeast Asian Social Studies (CESASS), Universitas Gadjah Mada. read more
+Yogyakarta, July 18, 2025 — The signing of the Memorandum of Understanding (MoU) for journal collaboration between the organizing committee of the Conference on Media, Communication, and Sociology (COMICOS) 2026, Faculty of Social and Political Sciences, Atma Jaya Yogyakarta University, and IKAT: The Indonesian Journal of Southeast Asian Studies took place at the Center for Southeast Asian Social Studies at Universitas Gadjah Mada (CESASS UGM). read more

 Closing of Smart City, Digital Transformation, and Society in Southeast Asia Summer Course Program 2025